tobgu/pyrsistent/README.rst

 lifetime and need not worry that somewhere five stack levels below you in the darkest corner of your application someone has decided to remove that element that you expected to be there.

-The following code snippet illustrated the difference between the built in, regular, list and the vector which is part of this library
+The following code snippet illustrates the difference between the built in, regular, list and the vector which is part of this library